openfoodfacts/off-product-environmental-impact/doc/source/estimating-product-impact.rst

 Result additional data
 ----------------------

-The result of :meth:`~impacts_estimation.impacts_estimation.ImpactEstimator.estimate_impacts`, :class:`~impacts_estimation.impacts_estimation.estimate_impacts` or :class:`~impacts_estimation.impacts_estimation.estimate_impacts_safe` is not only an impact.
+The result of :meth:`~impacts_estimation.impacts_estimation.ImpactEstimator.estimate_impacts` or :class:`~impacts_estimation.impacts_estimation.estimate_impacts` is not only an impact.
 The result is a dictionary containing useful information about the estimated impact or the algorithm execution.
 The dictionary's attributes are detailed below :

 .. list-table:: Result dictionary attributes